 The SBA has provided details about PPP loan forgiveness.
 See the FAQs.

 Small business impacted by COVID-19 may be eligible for a low-interest disaster loan from the U.S. Small Business Administration.
 Apply for assistance under the SBA’s Economic Industry Disaster Loan program for COVID-19.
+The program will continue until Dec.
+31.

 The SBA is automatically deferring payments on previous disaster loans through the end of the year.
 Learn more details.